Evesham: Amenities

-The Evesham Library, managed by Worcestershire Libraries & Learning division of Worcestershire County Council, is located in the town centre and was completely modernised following a closure for refurbishment in January 2011.
-It offers community services that include an online catalogue, Wi-Fi internet access, public internet terminals and a mobile library.
+Evesham Library, managed by Worcestershire Libraries & Learning division of Worcestershire County Council, is located in the town centre and was completely modernised following a closure for refurbishment in January 2011.
+It offers community services that include an online catalogue, wi-fi internet access, public internet terminals and a mobile library.

 The Almonry Museum and Heritage Centre is a local museum that was opened in 1957 and is funded by the council.
 The museum and the Tourist Information Centre are housed together in a 14th-century half timbered building that was the home of the almoner of Evesham Abbey.
 Exhibits include many items of local interest including an exhibition themed on the battle of Evesham.

 Evesham has a 97-bed community hospital in Waterside, outside the town centre, used mainly by the elderly and for convalescence, although consultants from major Worcester National Health Service hospitals hold clinics there.
-The hospital maintains a Minor Injuries Unit (open from 9 am to 9 pm 7 days a week).
+The hospital maintains a Minor Injuries Unit.
 The town has three health centres, providing general practitioner first care services, and a dental centre.
 Evesham also has several nursing and retirement homes for the care of senior citizens.
-The Evesham area is covered by the Midlands Air Ambulance service, which has operated from the site of Strensham motorway services since 1991.
+The area is covered by the Midlands Air Ambulance service, which has operated from the site of Strensham motorway services since 1991.